Brugman/environment-debug-admin-toolbar/readme.txt

 = What are environment types? =

-Instead of displaying the environment you've set, we show types.
+Instead of displaying the exact environment you've set, we show types.
 A type is a group of environments that roughly have the same purpose.

 Like `local`, `dev`, 'develop' and `development`.